-[spnd_peripheral] Default: All peripherals are power off during 'conservation' and 'standby' mode conservation=WiFi1 Cellular1 LAN1 LAN2 USB SD LED standby=WiFi1 Cellular1 LAN1 LAN2 USB SD LED
+[spnd_peripheral] Default: All peripherals are power off during 'conservation' and 'standby' mode conservation=WiFi1 Cellular1 LAN1 LAN2 USB SD LED standby=WiFi1 Cellular1 USB SD LED

+[LED]

-[LED] name=RDY_Green
+name=RDY_Green

+'''

+'''

 [spnd_systemd]

 MCM=moxa-connection-manager.service

-root@moxa-imoxa1000038:/etc/moxa/moxa-power-manager/model.conf.d#

 '''

-Command and Usage Description conservation_mode Specifies the governor to be used when the system enters Conservation mode.
-Available governors are: powersave, ondemand, or schedutil.
-Spnd_peripheral Lists the peripherals that should be powered off when the system enters Conservation or Standby mode.
+Command and Usage Description active_mode Specifies the governor to be used when the system enters Active mode.
+Available governors are: powersave, performance, or schedutil (default). conservation_mode Specifies the governor to be used when the system enters Conservation mode.
+Available governors are: powersave (default), performance, or schedutil. spnd_peripheral Lists the peripherals that should be powered off when the system enters Conservation or Standby mode.
 LED Lists the LEDs that should be turned off when the system enters Conservation or Standby mode.
 Note: Please refer to the MCIM tool to get the LED list. spnd_system Lists the systemd services that should be stopped when the system enters Conservation or Standby mode.

-Further customization of power management is possible by adding to the scripts in the 'custom-suspend.sh' and 'custom-resume.sh' files in the follow path:
+Further customization of power management is possible by adding to the scripts in the custom-suspend.sh and custom-resume.sh files in the follow path: